Not One More Victim.

 "There is a horrible inevitability to the news that Lindsay Lohan is going to prison.
 After all, this won't be the 24-year-old actor's first period of incarceration.
 In 2007, she was convicted of driving under the influence and cocaine use after a meeting between her Mercedes-Benz and a Beverly Hills tree.
 She spent 84 minutes behind bars, her one-day sentence having been reduced as a response to prison overcrowding.
 This time she'll need to pack a toothbrush."
 (The Guardian, July 8, 2010, at p.
 14.)

 If Ms. Lohan is allowed to use her talent -- which is clearly her way to cope with adversity -- to help others (by teaching drama to persons traumatized by rape or other violations, for example) as part of a creative and mixed non-custodial sentencing package, I believe that Ms. Lohan is much more likely to do well leaving self-destructiveness behind.
-Someone who has so much to give the world should not be consigned to this oblivion of a jail sentence for what is, obviously, a cry for help. ("The Art of Robert Downey, Jr.")
+Someone who has so much to give the world should not be consigned to this oblivion of a jail sentence in response to what, obviously, is a cry for help. ("The Art of Robert Downey, Jr.")

 "The construction of a free society would create new incentives for work.
 In the exploitative societies, the so-called work instinct is mainly the (more or less effectively) introjected necessity to perform productively in order to earn a living.
 But the life instincts themselves strive for the unification and enhancement of life; in nonrepressive sublimation they would provide the libidinal energy for work on the development of a reality which no longer demands the exploitative repression of the Pleasure Principle.
 The 'incentives' would then be built into the instinctual structure of men [and women].
 Their sensibility would register, as biological relations, the difference between the ugly and the beautiful, between calm and noise, tenderness and brutality, intelligence and stupidity, joy and fun, and it would correlate this distinction with that between freedom and servitude.
 Freud's last theoretical conception recognizes the erotic instincts as work instincts -- work for the creation of a sensuous environment.
 The social expression of the liberated work instinct is cooperation, [mutuality of concern,] which, grounded in solidarity, directs the organization of the realm of necessity and the development of the realm of freedom.
 [Karl Marx's "Essay on the Jewish Question."]
 And there is an answer to the question which troubles the minds of so many men of good will: what are the people in a free society going to do?
 The answer which, I believe, strikes at the heart of the matter was given by a young black girl.
 She said: for the first time in our life, we shall be free to think about what we are going to do."